sebhildebrandt/reveal.js-tagcloud-plugin/README.md

 # Tagcloud Plugin for reveal.js

-Simple Tag-Cloud-Plugin for [reveal.js](https://github.com/hakimel/reveal.js) (framework for easily creating beautiful presentations using HTML)  - Version 0.0.1 - (MIT-license)
+Simple Tag-Cloud Plugin for [reveal.js](https://github.com/hakimel/reveal.js) (framework for easily creating beautiful presentations using HTML)  - Version 0.0.1 - (MIT-license)

 ![Tag Cloud](http://www.plus-innovations.com/images/tagcloud.jpg)

 ## Installation

-Place the tagcloud-dir within the reveal.js plugin directory - that's it.
+Place the `tagcloud`-directory within the reveal.js `plugin` directory - that's it.

 ## Usage

 With this plugin, you easily can create tagclouds within reveal.js - eather coloured or black&white.

+Just create a section for your next slide.
+Add a `tagcloud` attribute to your section.
+Insite the section each item gets a seperate line.
 In your presentation place e.g. the following code:

 ```html
 <section tagcloud>